Global supply crunch fuels German inflation | DW | 30.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germans planning to buy a new car these days have to dig deeper in their pockets, because rising prices in the auto industry have made vehicles €360 ($416) more expensive on average than a few months ago.
+Germans planning to buy a new car these days have to dig deeper into their pockets because rising prices in the auto industry have made vehicles €360 ($416) more expensive on average than a few months ago.

-"Fewer used cars on the market and lower rebates from manufactures have caused the prices of the 30 top-selling cars as well as those for electric and hybrid cars to surge recently," an auto expert from the Center Automotive Research (CAR) in Duisburg, Ferdinand Dudenhöffer, told DW.
+"Fewer used cars on the market and lower rebates from manufacturers have caused the prices of the 30 top-selling cars, as well as those for electric and hybrid cars, to surge recently," an auto expert from the Center Automotive Research (CAR) in Duisburg, Ferdinand Dudenhöffer, told DW.

 Higher showroom prices, however, were mainly the result of exploding costs in the auto industry, he added, as a global semiconductor shortage was weighing on margins for carmakers around the world.
 "The chip shortage is boosting net prices for cars, and limiting the ability of sellers to offer discounts to customers," Dudenhöffer explained.

-The global chip crisis is not only boosting factory gate prices of cars, it's even cutting auto production dramatically.
+The global chip crisis is not only boosting factory-gate prices of cars: It's even dramatically cutting vehicle production.
 A number of carmakers have been forced to cut shifts or reduce working hours in the past few weeks.

 Delivery delays and parts shortages have caused prices to soar in various German industries beyond carmaking.
 Overall, German inflation in September jumped to 4.1%, according to preliminary figures — the steepest year-on-year rise in almost 30 years.